NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-01-Deep-Learning-from-Scratch.md

-### **Neuron**
+### **Neural Network with 1 Layer - A Neuron**

 <img src="https://github.com/NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/blob/master/images/NeuralNet-1.png?raw=true" width="557" height="400" alt="Neural Network with 1 Neuron" title="Neural Network" align="center"/>

-<br>  Let's look at the above diagram - Neural Network with 1 neuron.
+<br>  Let's look at the above diagram - Neural Network with 1 layer.
 This network receives 3 inputs from the Input Layer.
 Each input is then multiplied with a weight, $$w_{i}$$,  before going into the next layer.
 The weights are represented by arrows and are also called parameters.
-This network has only 1 Layer with 1 Unit.
-This unit adds up the 3 weighted inputs it received.
+This network has only 1 Layer with 1 Neuron.
+First, the neuron adds up the 3 weighted inputs it received.
 Then it passes the sum through a non-linear function, $$f$$, and outputs a number.
 The output is represented by $$y$$ in this diagram.

 This network can be mathematically represented as:
 \\[ y = f(w_{1}x_{1} + w_{2}x_{2} + w_{3}x_{3}) \\]